 Ebor Falls Facts

-- Additionally, as a result of its great beauty, a number of viewing platforms also now exist around the stunning Ebor Falls.
+- As a result of its great beauty, a number of viewing platforms also now exist around the stunning Ebor Falls.
+This does, though, create issues with maintaining its pristine beauty, due to human nature.
 Thankfully, the area has also been protected since 1895.
-This action originally set the site aside as part of a recreation reserve.
-As a result of its great beauty, an average of roughly 80,000 tourists visit the falls annually.

 Related Articles